wombleton/gitlaw-nz/acts/L/Local Government Act 1974.md

     *   (e) the Transport (Vehicle Registration and Licensing) Notice 1986:

-    *   (ea) the [Land Transport Act 1998][2089]:
+    *   (ea) the [Land Transport Act 1998][2087]:

     *   (f) any enactment made in substitution for any enactment referred to in paragraphs (a) to (ea)---

     not to be a road; but nothing in this clause shall affect the status of the road or part of a road as a public place for the purposes of this or any other enactment.

-    Schedule 10 clause 11C: inserted, on 14 August 1986, by [section 14(1)][2086] of the Local Government Amendment Act (No 3) 1986 (1986 No 50).
+    Schedule 10 clause 11C: inserted, on 14 August 1986, by [section 14(1)][2085] of the Local Government Amendment Act (No 3) 1986 (1986 No 50).

-    Schedule 10 clause 11C(a): repealed, on 10 May 2011, by [section 100(3)][2040] of the Land Transport (Road Safety and Other Matters) Amendment Act 2011 (2011 No 13).
+    Schedule 10 clause 11C(a): repealed, on 10 May 2011, by [section 100(3)][2041] of the Land Transport (Road Safety and Other Matters) Amendment Act 2011 (2011 No 13).

-    Schedule 10 clause 11C(d): repealed, on 1 May 2011, by [section 35(4)][1990] of the Land Transport Amendment Act 2009 (2009 No 17).
+    Schedule 10 clause 11C(d): repealed, on 1 May 2011, by [section 35(4)][1991] of the Land Transport Amendment Act 2009 (2009 No 17).

-    Schedule 10 clause 11C(ea): inserted, on 1 March 1999, by [section 215(1)][2090] of the Land Transport Act 1998 (1998 No 110).
+    Schedule 10 clause 11C(ea): inserted, on 1 March 1999, by [section 215(1)][2088] of the Land Transport Act 1998 (1998 No 110).

-    Schedule 10 clause 11C(f): amended, on 1 March 1999, by [section 215(1)][2090] of the Land Transport Act 1998 (1998 No 110).
+    Schedule 10 clause 11C(f): amended, on 1 March 1999, by [section 215(1)][2088] of the Land Transport Act 1998 (1998 No 110).

-##### 12

-*   The powers conferred on the council by [clause 11][2087] (except paragraph (e)) may be exercised by the chairman on behalf of the council or by any officer of the council authorised by the council in that behalf.
+*   12 The powers conferred on the council by clause 11 (except paragraph (e)) may be exercised by the chairman on behalf of the council or by any officer of the council authorised by the council in that behalf.

-##### 13

-*   Where it appears to the council that owing to climatic conditions the continued use of any road in a rural area, other than a State highway or government road, not being a road generally used by motor vehicles for business or commercial purposes or for the purpose of any public work, may cause damage to the road, the council may by resolution prohibit, either conditionally or absolutely, the use of that road by motor vehicles or by any specified class of motor vehicle for such period as the council considers necessary.
+*   13 Where it appears to the council that owing to climatic conditions the continued use of any road in a rural area, other than a State highway or government road, not being a road generally used by motor vehicles for business or commercial purposes or for the purpose of any public work, may cause damage to the road, the council may by resolution prohibit, either conditionally or absolutely, the use of that road by motor vehicles or by any specified class of motor vehicle for such period as the council considers necessary.

-##### 14

-*   Where a road is closed under [clause 13][2091], an appropriate notice shall be posted at every entry to the road affected, and shall also be published in a newspaper circulating in the district.
+*   14 Where a road is closed under clause 13, an appropriate notice shall be posted at every entry to the road affected, and shall also be published in a newspaper circulating in the district.

-##### 15

-*   A copy of every resolution made under [clause 13][2091] shall, within 1 week after the making thereof, be sent to the Minister of Transport, who may at any time, by notice to the council, disallow the resolution, in whole or in part, and thereupon the resolution, to the extent that it has been disallowed, shall be deemed to have been revoked.
+*   15 A copy of every resolution made under clause 13 shall, within 1 week after the making thereof, be sent to the Minister of Transport, who may at any time, by notice to the council, disallow the resolution, in whole or in part, and thereupon the resolution, to the extent that it has been disallowed, shall be deemed to have been revoked.

-##### 16

-*   No person shall---
+*   16 No person shall---

-    *   (a) use a vehicle, or permit a vehicle to be used, on any road which is for the time being closed for such vehicles pursuant to [clause 11][2087]; or
+    *   (a) use a vehicle, or permit a vehicle to be used, on any road which is for the time being closed for such vehicles pursuant to [clause 11][2089]; or

-    *   (aa) without the consent of the council or the promoter of any activity permitted by the council, enter or attempt to enter, or be present, on any road or part of a road that is for the time being closed to pedestrian traffic pursuant to [clause 11][2087]; or
+    *   (aa) without the consent of the council or the promoter of any activity permitted by the council, enter or attempt to enter, or be present, on any road or part of a road that is for the time being closed to pedestrian traffic pursuant to [clause 11][2089]; or

-    *   (b) use a motor vehicle, or permit a motor vehicle to be used, on any road where its use has for the time being been prohibited by a resolution under [clause 13][2091].
+    *   (b) use a motor vehicle, or permit a motor vehicle to be used, on any road where its use has for the time being been prohibited by a resolution under [clause 13][2090].

-    Schedule 10 clause 16(aa): inserted, on 14 August 1986, by [section 14(2)][2086] of the Local Government Amendment Act (No 3) 1986 (1986 No 50).
+    Schedule 10 clause 16(aa): inserted, on 14 August 1986, by [section 14(2)][2085] of the Local Government Amendment Act (No 3) 1986 (1986 No 50).

 ---